Maschine2501/NR1-UI/README.md

 - [ ] Add RS232 -> Braun Master Control communication
 - [ ] Make versions for other displays? like ssd1351, ssd1309?
 Maybe...
 - [ ] More Layouts and redesigning the existing ones
+- [ ] Make an un-installer Script...
+- [ ] Make an Volumio-Plugin for NR1-UI

 ## Allready Done: